Residential Architecture · New York City

 Transforming what you already have

-Reconfigured floor plans, new floors, basement conversions, full gut renovations — we handle design, DOB NOW filings, engineering coordination, and construction administration with a team that already knows how to avoid plan examiner objections.
+Reconfigured floor plans, new floors, basement conversions, full gut renovations.
+We handle design, DOB NOW filings, engineering coordination, and construction administration with a team that already knows how to avoid plan examiner objections.

 Brownstone & Townhouse